simonehagey/orbdot/docs/source/model_fitting.rst

 The ``"*_results.json"`` File
 -----------------------------
-This file stores a comprehensive summary of the model fit settings and results in a ``.json`` format.
+This file stores a comprehensive summary of the model fit results and settings in ``.json`` format.
 It ensures that critical information about the model fit is not lost, but it is not designed for easy reading.
 Rather, the ``"*_summary.txt"`` file serves to quickly convey the results and should typically be examined first.

 The following table lists the keys of the ``*_results.json`` file: